 Subject to the provisions contained in this Agreement, and timely payment of the applicable Fees, Forcepoint hereby grants Licensee: (i) a License and if applicable a Subscription to use the Software and Software Upgrades provided pursuant to Maintenance (including any output of the Services Offerings) identified in the Order; and (ii) a Subscription to access the Cloud Services identified in the Order for the Subscription Term, in each case solely for Licensee’s internal business purposes up to the Permitted Capacity set forth in the Order.
 Provided Licensee pays the Maintenance Fees, Forcepoint will provide Licensee with Maintenance.
 Upon renewal, Maintenance must be purchased for each Product purchased and running in Licensee’s environment.
-Licensee shall not and shall not permit anyone else to copy the Products, other than copies made solely for data backup and backup recovery testing purposes.
+Licensee will not and may not permit any third party to copy the Products, other than copies made solely for data backup and backup recovery testing purposes.
 Except as otherwise set forth in this Agreement, any source code provided to Licensee by Forcepoint is subject to the terms of this Agreement.
+Forcepoint may make changes to the Products at any time without notice.
 Licensee understands that its right to use the Products is limited by the Permitted Capacity, and Licensee and its Affiliates combined use may in no event exceed the authorized Permitted Capacity.
 If Licensee’s use exceeds the Permitted Capacity, Licensee must purchase additional Licenses and Maintenance sufficient for the excess use.

 3. Provision of Cloud Services.

-3.1 Forcepoint will use commercially reasonable efforts to provide Cloud Services for the Subscription Term.
-The then-current Cloud Services service levels may be found at: Cloud Services Service Level Agreement.
+3.1 Forcepoint will use reasonable efforts to provide Cloud Services for the Subscription Term.
+The then-current Cloud Services service levels are incorporated by reference into this Agreement and may be found at: Cloud Services Service Level Agreement.
 Forcepoint makes no service level commitments for the Cloud Services’ functionality to the extent it is used to monitor access to third-party services where the continued availability of the functionality is adversely impacted by the third-party’s access policies.

-3.2 If Forcepoint determines that the security or proper function of Cloud Services would be compromised due to, hacking, denial of service attacks or other activities originating from or directed at Licensee’s network, Forcepoint may immediately suspend Cloud Services until the problem is resolved.
+3.2 If Forcepoint determines that the Products are being used to distribute Spam or Malware, or that the security or proper function of Cloud Services would be compromised due to, hacking, denial of service attacks or other activities originating from or directed at Licensee’s network, then Forcepoint may immediately suspend Cloud Services until the problem is resolved.
 Forcepoint will promptly notify and work with Licensee to resolve the issues.

 3.3 If Cloud Services are suspended or terminated, Forcepoint will reverse all configuration changes made during Cloud Services enrollment.
 It is Licensee’s responsibility to make the server configuration changes necessary to reroute traffic flowing through the Cloud Services.